osmanatam/100-days-of-code/post-log.md

 ### **Stoicism When Facing My Own Incompetence**

-When I run into a wall like this- where I have no clue where else to turn, I spend sometime learning about the concepts that I believe will help me get closer to the answer.
+When I run into a wall like this- where I have no clue where else to turn, I spend some time learning about the concepts that I believe will help me get closer to the answer.

 These roadblocks used to get me down.
 I'd think, _"Who the hell do I think I am to try to make a full app?"_ But then I'd solve my problem 24 hours later and feel confident again.